wavemotion-dave/NINTV-DS/README.md

 Overlays :
 -----------------------
 Nintellivision contains a default standard overlay that mimics a real Intellivision controller along with some common menu items.
 Each game can also have a custom overlay which is user-defined.
-A large number of custom overlays are provided in **extras.zip** in the overlay-library folder here on the github site.
+A large number of custom overlays are provided in **extras.zip** here on the github site.
 Nintellivision should automatically match up the game you are playing with the correct overlay.
 If that doesn't happen, you can also name the .ovl file the same as the base filename of the ROM you are loading (e.g. if you have Astrosmash.int or Astrosmash.rom, you would name the overlay Astrosmash.ovl) - loading such a game would bring up the custom overlay automatically.
 If the custom overlay doesn't show, double check that the base filenames are exactly the same.
 By default, overlay files (.ovl) go into the same directory as the game ROMs but you can override this in Global Configuration.